DAY 1 – THURSDAY- Depart for Kathmandu

 DAY 12 – MONDAY- Return to URI

-After arrival orientation in Kathmandu, students explore the ancient city of Bhaktapur.
-The next day, we travel to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
-We will experience a 3-day International Kingian Nonviolence Training facilitated by URI Center faculty.
+We travel north to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
+We will experience a 2–day International Kingian Nonviolence Training facilitated by URI Center faculty.
 This program is a collaboration between URI and Tribhuvan University’s Conflict, Peace, & Development Studies Program.

-After the training program, the URI group will travel to the Chitwan National Park situated in the subtropical Terai lowlands.
+After the training program, the URI group will travel to Chitwan National Park situated in the subtropical Terai lowlands.
 The park covers a pristine area with a unique ecosystem andprovides a perfect setting to learn about the issues of conservation ecology and environmental sustainability facing Nepal.
 There are over 450 species of birds in the park and 43 species of mammals, especially renowned for the endangered one-horned rhinoceros, tiger, and gharial crocodile.

 Leaving Chitwan early, we enjoy a scenic drive through central Nepal and take a break mid-morning for white water rafting with lunch on the riverbank.
 We arrive back in Kathmandu for the final two days/nights where students will experience cultural and spiritual learning at several of the world’s holiest ancient temples and shrines.